-“Security and risk management leaders need to look beyond just the endpoints to help protect the organization from ransomware.”
+“Security and risk management leaders need to look beyond just the endpoints to help protect the organisation from ransomware.”

 — How to Prepare for Ransomware Attacks, Gartner

-Ransomware poses a significant risk to organizations.
+Ransomware poses a significant risk to organisations.
 These attacks, which often begin with a simple click on an inconspicuous email or a link, can result in a complete shutdown of business operations until ransoms are paid.
 And now, we’ve reached a critical point where ransomware is a global security issue.
-Organizations and countries are evaluating how best to defend against this costly threat.
+Organisations and countries are evaluating how best to defend against this costly threat.

-In a report, How to Prepare for Ransomware Attacks, Gartner analysts Mark Harris, Brad LaPorte and Paul Furtado provide guidance on how organizations should prepare for ransomware attacks.
+In a report, How to Prepare for Ransomware Attacks, Gartner analysts Mark Harris, Brad LaPorte and Paul Furtado provide guidance on how organisations should prepare for ransomware attacks.

 Ransomware attacks become human operated

 In the report, Gartner highlights that “Recent attacks have evolved from the autospreading attacks, such as Wannacry and NotPetya, to more targeted examples, which attack an organisation, rather than individual endpoints.”
 In many recent ransomware attacks, the cyber criminal gained initial access via malware, compromised credentials or a vulnerable internet-facing service.
 Proofpoint threat research has observed that ransomware operators often buy access from initial access brokers or ransomware affiliates, who infiltrate targets and then sell access to ransomware actors for a portion of the illicit profits.

 Protecting against ransomware requires an integrated, layered approach